LukeSupan/todo-practice/README.md

-# todo-practice
+# Basic ToDo list web app
-Todo list app for practice
+This is for practice.
+That is all.